jeremyts/SentinelLDKLicenseConfigurationHelper/README.md

 # SentinelLDKLicenseConfigurationHelper
-Sentinel LDK License Configuration Helper
+Sentinel LDK License Configuration Helper Service

-This service uses the registry to configure the servers in the Sentinel LDK License Manager (hasplms) service, by updateing the configuration in the hasplm.ini found under the "C:\Program Files (x86)\Common Files\Aladdin Shared\HASP" folder

 Download the latest compiled Release as a zip posted to the right hand side of this repository under Releases.